 The stated price that an individual would accept to pay for avoiding the loss or the diminution of an environmental service.

 This quite often gets mistaken for willingness to accept, which applies to the sellers.
-It is the price that sellers are willing to charge from the consumers for their commodities.
+It is the price that sellers are willing to charge the consumers for their commodities.
 The sellers will find a medium between their WTA and the consumers’ WTP when pricing a product.

 The sellers will try to fix an attractive price that will encourage more consumers to buy their commodities.
 However, an exchange occurs only when the willingness to pay aligns with the sellers’ willingness to accept.

-Difference between Willingness to Pay and Willingness to Accept
+Willingness to Pay vs Willingness to Sell

 Factors Affecting Willingness to Pay WTP